seyyedarashazimi/dgsp/README.md

 ### Storage Interfaces

 - **PLMInterface** (Private List Manager Interface):
-  - Handles user-related data such as usernames, activity status, and certificate counters.
+  - Stores user-related data such as usernames, activity status, and certificate counters.
   - Provides functionality for adding new users, deactivating users, managing counters for issued certificates, and retrieving user information by ID or username.
   - Supports in-memory and in-disk storage backends for flexibility.
   - Decouples the DGSP from the storage implementation, enabling integration with other database systems.